Should VCs be investing in beauty brands?

 But to be sure, not all beauty brands make good investments.
 Like most consumer products, the category is very competitive.
 There are too many shuttered brands to count.

 There’s also Julep, a makeup and nail polish business that did receive venture capital.
-It was acquired in a roll-up deal and might not have received a price that justified the over $55 million raised in venture funding.
+It was acquired in a roll-up deal and might not have received a price that justified the over $55 million raised in funding.

 Yet in a world where businesses like Kylie Cosmetics can go from zero to $420 million in sales in just 18 months, there’s room for new entrants.